softozor/csharp-bdd-tdd/doc/live-coding-session.md

   I want to manage the list of the people using the simulator in order to produce access badges.

-Background: The Technical Officer is browsing through the persons' list
+Background: The database is filled with persons

   Given a list of persons was persisted to the database

+Scenario: The Technical Officer is browsing through the persons' list

+  Then she has access to the persisted persons

 Scenario: The Technical Officer manually persists a new person to the database